r"""

 -------

-callable
+callable or class

-The wrapped function with unit enforcement.
+The wrapped function or modified dataclass with unit enforcement.

 Raises